 I’ve even seen these or similar woodshop safety rules posted on entry door(s) or on the workshop wall as a reminder to all visitors and the woodworker.

 No one should interrupt you when you are using power tools.
-Even just the act of coming into the woodshop can cause you to look away at the wrong time, so the rule could be: if you hear a power tool in use, wait until it stops.
+Even just the act of coming into the woodshop can cause you to look away at the wrong time, so the rule could be: if you hear a power tool in use, wait until it stops before entering the woodshop.

 Getting distracted when you are in the middle of ripping a wood board in half or running pieces through a planer is the last thing you want.
 The moment you lose your concentration on the task at hand is when something bad can happen.

 This also applies to your furry friends.
 Pets don’t belong in a woodshop for your own safety.
 It’s also not good for them with the noise, dust and other hazards.